Julien-de-Bradbury/Crowd-Simulation/README.md

 # Crowd-Simulation
-A crowd simulation based on python to simulate a group of simulated people in a specific environment.
+A crowd simulation based on c++ to simulate a group of simulated people in a specific environment.